 Why started this project

 Then I found it eats so much CPU & memory.
-E.g., one of my project has 280 CSS files out of 5500 files, includes 6 MB css codes.
-On my MacBook Pro, it needs 7s to load (1.3s to search files in folder and 6s to parse), and uses 700 MB memory.
-Otherwise it keep parsing files every time you input a character, Assume that you can input 10 characters in 1 second, since it's parse speed is about 1 MB/s, so if your document is more than 100 KB, your CPU usage will keep high.
+E.g., one of my project has 280 CSS files out of 5500 files, includes 6 MB codes.
+On my MacBook Pro, it needs 7s to load (1.3s to search files and 6s to parse), and uses 700 MB memory.
+Otherwise it keeps parsing files every time you input a character, if CSS document is more than 100 KB, CPU usage will keep high when inputing.

 Finally I decided to implement a new css parser, which also supports Scss & Less naturally, as a result I created a new extension.
 The CSS parser is very simple and not 100% strict, but it's fast and very easy to extand.
 Now it costs about 0.8s to search files, and 0.5s to parse them.
-Memory usage in caching parsed results is only about 3x~10x to file size.
+Memory usage in caching parsed results is only about 40 MB.

 Otherwise, all the functionality will be started only when required by default, so CSS files are loaded only when you begin to search definitions or others.